djpapzin/Comment-Scope/TO_DO.md

 - [ ] Add "Chat with comments" feature using doc_search_embeddings.txt
 - [ ] **Add "Chat with comments" feature using doc_search_embeddings.txt**: Explore the possibility of using embeddings to allow users to ask questions about the comments and receive relevant answers.
 - [ ] **Enhance "Quick Pulse"**: Make the summary more engaging and user-friendly.
 Consider using emojis to represent sentiment visually. - **Consider enhancing the existing "Comments Summary" feature instead.**
+- [ ] Change streamlit name to "CommentScope: Powered by Gemini AI"